-- a surgeon, who specialises in breast surgery - a cancer doctor (oncologist), who specialise in chemotherapy, radiotherapy, hormonal therapy and targeted therapy - a specialist nurse, who gives information and support - a radiologist, who specialises in x-rays and scans - a pathologist, who specialises in studying tissue samples and cells.
+- a surgeon, who specialises in breast surgery and may do breast reconstruction surgery - a plastic surgeon, who specialises in breast reconstruction - a cancer doctor (oncologist), who specialises in chemotherapy, radiotherapy, hormonal therapy and targeted therapy - a specialist nurse, who gives information and support - a radiologist, who specialises in x-rays and scans - a pathologist, who specialises in studying tissue samples and cells.

-It may also include other healthcare professionals, such as a physiotherapist, a research nurse, psychologist, plastic surgeon, social worker or counsellor.
+It may also include other healthcare professionals, such as a research nurse, physiotherapist, psychologist, social worker or counsellor.